In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 The center of gay culture in LA is also the most popular place to live/hang out if you work in the entertainment industry.
 Rainbow flags are flying all down Santa Monica Boulevard.
 Most of the gay bars are on the western side of the city close to the Pacific Design Center.
 Further east, there are a lot of not-gay bars.
 Personally, I try to avoid areas with strong brunch scenes (lifestyle choice) and West Hollywood probably has more brunch spots per capita than anywhere in the world.

 Guisado’s (amazing tacos- westernmost location of the Boyle Heights mini-chain), Gracias Madre (vegetarian hip Mexican food), E.P. & L.P. (cool Asian restaurant/rooftop bar), PUMP (owned by Lisa Vanderpump.
 There’s a reality show based here.
-It’s a scene)
+It’s a scene), Barney’s Beanery (100-year old sports bar/grill with tons of kitsch)

 The Troubadour (200-person venue that is one of the most famous concert venues in the world- surprisingly good acts play here), Laurel Hardware (the most beautiful and done up yet soulless girls of any bar in the world-it’s a scene).
 Bar Lubitch (Russian-themed bar with large vodka list), the Abbey (most popular gay bar in the city)

 Sunset Strip: Technically part of West Hollywood, but a world of its own.
-Rock n’ Roll history was made here.
+This is the home of Rock n´Roll.
 The most famous rock clubs/concert venues are the Roxy and Whiskey a Go-Go.
 The nearby Rainbow Room is a restaurant/bar also gets a rock n’ roll black leather crowd.
-The Viper Room is another famous rock club owned by Johnny Depp.
+The Viper Room is another famous rock club owned by Johnny Depp (River Phoenix died in front).
 For an upscale club scene go to Hyde Lounge (dancing with people who spend too much money)

 Miracle Mile describes a section of Wilshire Boulevard with tall office buildings and three of LA’s most famous museums.
 Just north is the Fairfax district, a traditionally Orthodox Jewish section of town.
 The name Mid-City can be used to describe the area as a whole.